 Who Is Flavor Flav?

-Flavor Flav is an American hip-hop artist known for his work with Public Enemy—also including Chuck D, Norman Rogers (Terminator X) and Richard Griffin (Professor Griff)—and for his work on multiple reality television series, including The Surreal Life, Strange Love and Flavor of Love.
+Flavor Flav is an American hip-hop artist who joined forces with Carlton Ridenhour (Chuck D), Norman Rogers (Terminator X) and Richard Griffin (Professor Griff) in the 1980s to launch the highly influential group Public Enemy.
+Later, he became known for his work on multiple reality television series, including The Surreal Life, Strange Love and Flavor of Love.

 At an early age, Flav demonstrated that he was an intelligent but troubled child.
 Music came easy to him, and he taught himself how to play piano, drums and guitar.
 He also sang in the youth choir at his church.